HissamSavul/Cinema-Booking-Management-System/README.md

 # Cinema-Booking-Management-System
-A user-friendly management system for personalized movie bookings and management
+A user-friendly management system to empower customers to book movies tailored to their preferences, while providing managers with seamless movie management capabilities.